 Barrett, the Honors College at Arizona State University, is a fantastic residential college where bright and promising students learn, grow, and connect with one another.
 As you can see from the pictures, it’s also a beautiful place to find one’s academic pathway.
 There is even a fabulous “great hall” in the dining facility!

-On their academic journey, students have the good fortune to be guided by professors like Dr. Hunter, friend of this blog, whose diverse and thorough scholarship make him a perfect guide at this interdisciplinary academy.
+On their academic journey, students have the good fortune to be guided by professors like Dr. Hunter, friend of this blog and until recently an ASU professor, whose diverse and thorough scholarship make him a perfect guide at this interdisciplinary academy.
 Make sure you watch for Dr. Hunter’s terrific chapter on magic and technology in the forthcoming Harry Potter for Nerds from Unlocking Press!

 I even enjoyed my plane trip (despite some turbulence), getting to converse with a teacher planning to teach The Hunger Games and a former Mayland Community College (my school) student who is now a U.S. Marine.
 I also had Dr. Hunter snap a picture of me in the Sky Harbor International airport, which may seem a bit odd to non-Twilight readers, but of course, Bella gives Jasper and Alice the slip in a ladies room in this airport!

-Thanks, Dr. Hunter, for the gracious invite, and to Kim Condoulis, for her extraordinarily competent handling of logistics and one super early ride to the airport!
+Thanks, Dr. Hunter, for the gracious invite to Arizona, and to Kim Condoulis at ASU, for her extraordinarily competent handling of logistics and one super early ride to the airport!